laichristopher1013/ECDH_Operation/README.md

 ## ECC_Addition_Script
-This script simulate the process of normal ECC addition `normaladd` and mod addition `modadd`.
+This script simulate the process of normal ECC addition `normaladd`, and mod addition `modadd`.

 ```
 #the ecc variable